JohnnytheShark/Java/Notes.md

 Once a .java file is compiled it will give you a class component that we can execute with java ClassName

+## JShell
+If you are wanting to run simple Java commands you can use jshell.
+This does not replace the need for an IDE In the command prompt you can type jshell then type in /help to give you a list of commands that you can use.

+## Data Types

+Whole Numbers which are int primitive data type
+To declare a variable type of int, the int keyword comes before the variable name: int yearJavaCreated = 1995;

+The next number type is double primitive data type. double can hold decimals. double price = 9.99;

+True or False: booleans
+They have the keyword boolean in the very front. boolean javaIsCoffee = false;

+char data type can hold any character, letter, space, or punctuation mark.

+String
+Strings are objects
+Strings hold sequences of characters.
+In strings the backslash \ has a different meaning.
+Escape characters begin with the character \.
+\" Allows us to add quotation marks to a string value.
+Double \\ Places a backslash in our string.
+String stringName = "New String" or
+String stringName = new String("New String");

+Java programs will not compile if a variable is assigned a value of an incorrect type.
+This is because Java Programming language has static typing.
+This is a BUG (declaration bug).